What is a door supervisor?

 Door supervisors are also responsible for ensuring that no disruptive or disorderly behaviour is tolerated and can use their powers to remove people who refuse to comply.

 Door supervisors may be required to occasionally escort people from the premises for various reasons, such as those who are drunk and disorderly or threatening others.
-A Door Supervisor has a variety of powers they can use in order to ensure the safety and security of both customers and staff.
+A Door Supervisor has a variety of skills they can use in order to ensure the safety and security of both customers and staff.

-Door supervisors may also escort people from the premises for various reasons, such as those who are drunk and disorderly or threatening others.
+Door supervisors may also escort trespassers from the premises for various reasons, such as those who are drunk and disorderly or threatening others.
 They have a variety of powers they can use in order to ensure that no disruptive or disorderly behaviour is tolerated.
 It’s important that door supervisors are impartial and do not take sides in disputes.

 How much do door supervisors earn